An Innovative Therapy for

 Parkinson’s disease is both a motor and a non-motor disorder.

-Over 10 million people worldwide live with Parkinson’s disease (PD).
-While most benefit from treatment with dopaminergic drugs, PD patients continue to experience difficulties with motor symptoms (e.g., gait, balance, resting tremor) and non-motor symptoms (e.g., sleep disorders, fatigue, and mood and cognitive problems).
-Impaired function and reduced quality of life often prevents those living with PD from working, exercising, socializing, and doing the things they want to do.
+Over 10 million people live with Parkinson’s disease (PD).
+While most benefit from treatment with dopaminergic drugs, people with PD continue to experience difficulties with unresolved motor symptoms and non-motor symptoms (e.g., sleep disorders, fatigue, and mood and cognitive problems).
+Impaired function and reduced quality of life often prevent those living with PD from working, exercising, socializing, and doing the things they want to do.

-We invite you to join us in our efforts to improve the quality of life of PD patients and help them be their best.
+We invite you to join us in our efforts to improve the quality of life for people living with PD by getting this breakthrough into their hands as soon as possible.
 Investors, inquire here.

-Our non-invasive phototherapy device is well on its way to becoming a standard of care.
+Our non-invasive specialized phototherapy is well on its way to becoming a physician-prescribed standard of care.

 When it comes to motor and non-motor symptoms of Parkinson’s, here’s what we’re seeing so far.